21stcenturyna/21stcenturyna.github.io/index.md

 ## Travel support

-We have bursaries available to support the registration, accommodation, and travel costs for early-career researchers (MSc students, PhD students, and postdocs) that might not otherwise be able to attend.
+We have bursaries available to support the registration, accommodation, and travel costs for attendees who would otherwise struggle to come for financial reasons, such as early-career researchers (MSc students, PhD students, and postdocs) or those working in countries with a less developed research infrastructure.
 To apply for this, please email the three organisers with
  - a budget,
  - a brief research statement,
  - your talk abstract (if you would like to give a talk),
- - a letter of support from your supervisor, ideally as one PDF.
+ - a letter of support from your supervisor (for early-career researchers), ideally as one PDF.

 The deadline for the early-career bursaries is 28 February 2023.
 We will notify applicants in early March, in good time for the registration deadline.